Our Review Process

 3. Biodegradable Cat Litter

 Also known as all-natural cat litter, biodegradable litter is taking the pet industry by storm.
-Modern cat owners are becoming more concerned with their cat’s impact on the environment and, as such, are making more responsible decisions when it comes to their litter choices.
+Cat owners who are concerned with their impact on the environment are making more responsible decisions when it comes to litter.

-When it comes to biodegradable cat litter, there are plenty of options.
 Some of the earliest entrants into the all-natural cat litter market were made from wheat or corn.
-Today, however, you can find biodegradable cat litters made from natural materials like walnut shells, wood, and grass as well as recycled materials like paper.
+Now you can find biodegradable cat litters made from natural materials like walnut shells, wood, grass, and recycled paper.

 What’s The Best Cat Litter According To Your Cat?